Sango Sands Beach Durness

 Treks from 30 minutes to 2 hours as well as pub and picnic rides and long distance rides are available from Hollingwells Equestrian in Edderton.

 Throughout the summer months, most of the local towns and villages host Highland Games.
-The largest and best known is at Lochinver, and the last of the season is held at Bonar Bridge in September.
 All the Highland activities are covered, from dancing and bagpipe playing to tossing the caber.
 There is always a wide range of competitions that are open to locals and visitors alike, and along with a range of side stalls make a great fun day out.
 Take a look at our What’s On board at the cottage for details of local events.

 Dunrobin – seat of the Earl of Sutherland